dylanbarrett-analytics/nba-2024-2025-slumps-and-recoveries/README.md

 > TS\% = \frac{25}{35.28} = 0.709
 > ```
 >
 > TS% = 70.9%, which is a highly efficient scoring performance.
-The NBA average for the 2024-2025 regular season was 58.3%.
+The NBA average for the 2024-2025 regular season (among qualified players) was 58.3%.

 ---